 - Shortened hospital stays

 - Decreased attendance of patients at prenatal, breastfeeding, and childbirth classes

-- Provides multicultural, inclusive images
+- Provides multicultural/inclusive images and family-friendly language.

 Training for STAFF

 - Birth, Breastfeeding and Beyond, two-hour online course (can be uploaded to your hospital system) includes information to…

 - help parents read baby’s body language in order to prevent and solve problems around baby’s crying, sleeping, and eating

 - help parents appreciate baby’s capabilities

 - help parents understand how baby’s normal development impacts the breastfeeding experience from birth to one year